Somaliland: Etymology

 The name Somaliland is derived from two words: "Somali" and "land".
-The area was named when Britain took control from the Egyptian administration in 1884, after signing successive treaties with the ruling Somali Sultans from the Isaaq, Issa, Gadabursi, and Warsangali clans.
+The area was named when Britain took control from the Egyptian administration in 1884, after signing successive treaties with the ruling Somali Sultans of the Isaaq, Issa, Gadabursi, and Warsangali clans.
 The British established a protectorate in the region referred to as British Somaliland.
-In 1960, when the protectorate became independent from Britain, it was called State of Somaliland.
-Four days later, on 1 July 1960, Somaliland united with Italian Somaliland.
-The name "Republic of Somaliland" was taken upon the declaration of independence following the Somali Civil War in 1991.
+In 1960, when the protectorate became independent from Britain, it was called the State of Somaliland.
+Five days later, on 1 July 1960, Somaliland united with the Trust Territory of Somaliland under Italian Administration (the former Italian Somaliland).
+The name "Republic of Somaliland" was adopted upon the declaration of independence following the Somali Civil War in 1991.

-At the Grand conference in Burao held in 1991 many names for the country were suggested, including Puntland, in reference to Somaliland's location in the ancient Land of Punt and which is now the name of the Puntland state in neighbouring Somalia, and Shankaroon, meaning "better than five" in Somali, in reference to the five regions of Greater Somalia.
+At the grand conference in Burao held in 1991, many names for the country were suggested, including Puntland, in reference to Somaliland's location in the ancient Land of Punt, and which is now the name of the Puntland state in neighbouring Somalia, and Shankaroon, meaning "better than five" in Somali, in reference to the five regions of Greater Somalia.

 History

 Prehistory

-Somaliland has been inhabited since at least the Paleolithic.
+The area of Somaliland was inhabited around 10,000 years ago during the Neolithic age.
+The ancient shepherds raised cows and other livestock and created vibrant rock art paintings.
 During the Stone Age, the Doian and Hargeisan cultures flourished here.
 The oldest evidence of burial customs in the Horn of Africa comes from cemeteries in Somaliland dating back to the 4th millennium BCE.
-The stone implements from the Jalelo site in the north were also characterized in 1909 as important artefacts demonstrating the archaeological universality during the Paleolithic between the East and the West.
+The stone implements from the Jalelo site in the north were also characterised in 1909 as important artefacts demonstrating the archaeological universality during the Paleolithic between the East and the West.

 According to linguists, the first Afroasiatic-speaking populations arrived in the region during the ensuing Neolithic period from the family's proposed urheimat ("original homeland") in the Nile Valley, or the Near East.

-The Laas Geel complex on the outskirts of Somaliland's capital Hargeisa dates back around 5,000 years, and has rock art depicting both wild animals and decorated cows.
+The Laas Geel complex on the outskirts of Hargeisa dates back around 5,000 years, and has rock art depicting both wild animals and decorated cows.
 Other cave paintings are found in the northern Dhambalin region, which feature one of the earliest known depictions of a hunter on horseback.
 The rock art is in the distinctive Ethiopian-Arabian style, dated to 1,000 to 3,000 BCE.
 Additionally, between the towns of Las Khorey and El Ayo in eastern Somaliland lies Karinhegane, the site of numerous cave paintings of real and mythical animals.
-Each painting has an inscription below it, which collectively have been estimated to be around 2,500 years old.
+Each painting has an inscription below it, which collectively has been estimated to be around 2,500 years old.